-RME ADI-2 DAC FS USB D/A Converter Remote Control Headphone Amp
+RME ADI-2 DAC FS USB D/A Converter Remote Control Headphone Amp OPEN BOX ON SALE

-The ADI-2 DAC includes an improved SteadyClock, a fine-tuned to perfection analog circuitry, remote control, Extreme Power headphone output and a very special IEM output.
+The ADI-2 DAC FS includes an improved SteadyClock, a fine-tuned to perfection analog circuitry, remote control, Extreme Power headphone output and a very special IEM output.
 It has all the bells and whistles that made the ADI-2 Pro famous, including its perfectly transparent sound and full DSP processing with Bass, Treble, Loudness, 5 Band Parametric EQ, Crossfeed and much more.
 With its simplified operation and stunning design it is the ideal center piece from home listening up to studio reference playback.

 In 2016 RME released the ADI-2 Pro.
 With a lot of fresh ideas, innovative features and numerous useful functions it rolled up the AD/DA converter scene and quickly became a reference for both AD- and DA conversion.
 Equipped with two Extreme Power headphone outputs it also found its way into HiFi and home use, getting countless rave reviews for its sound, flexibility and technical prowess.

 To address the home and HiFi users, RME exchanged some of the Pro's studio features with typical home and HiFi ones.
 With an adapted feature set and much simplified operation RME proudly presents the ADI-2 DAC.
 Built on the technology, concept and features of the ADI-2 Pro, the DAC concentrates on DA conversion in top high-end quality, along with two exceptional headphone and IEM outputs, and - a remote control.

 Packed into the compact half 19” format factor, this little gem is filled with the finest high-end electronics, offering a reference class conversion from SPDIF coaxial, SPDIF optical (ADAT compatible) and USB to RCA, XLR, TRS and mini-TRS.